 Action we have told the provider to take

-The table below shows the legal requirements that the service provider was not meeting.
-The provider must send CQC a report that says what action it is going to take to meet these requirements.
+The table below shows the legal requirements that were not being met.
+The provider must send CQC a report that says what action they are going to take to meet these requirements.